Efficient Shapley values computation for Boolean network models of gene regulation: Introduction

-Although these notions are conceptually meaningful, their standard computation is computationally expensive and does not scale to large Boolean models \cite{pham2024gene}.
-The proposed propagation-based method addresses this limitation by enabling efficient and scalable estimation, thereby making large-scale screening analyses feasible.
-The propagation method successfully recovers node rankings in most benchmark models, achieving a normalized discounted cumulative gain (NDCG) of 0.75 or higher.
-Moreover, the method improves computational efficiency, reducing the time complexity from $O((n+m)^2\times 2^n)$ to $O((n+m) \times 2^n)$.
+Although these notions are biologically meaningful, their standard calculation is computationally expensive since both the number and complexity of simulations grow rapidly with network size~\cite{pham2024gene}.
+Hence, to overcome this limitations, we also introduce a propagation-based method that enables the efficient computation without performing the knock-out/knock-in simulations.
+The propagation-based method exploits the logical structure of BNs to enable efficient and scalable estimation, thereby making large-scale screening analyses feasible.
+It successfully recovers node rankings in most benchmark models, achieving average normalized discounted cumulative gain (NDCG) of 0.779 for knock-in and 0.865 for knock-out Shapley value.
+Moreover, the method improves computational efficiency, reducing the time complexity from $O(n^2 2^n)$ to $O(n 2^n)$.
 An implementation of the proposed method, together with scripts to reproduce the experiments, is publicly available at \url{https://github.com/giangpth/ShapleyValueForBooleanNetwork.git}.

 The remainder of this paper is organized as follows.
-Section~\ref{sec:background} introduces the necessary background on Boolean networks and the Shapley value.
-Section~\ref{sec:metho} presents the Knock-out, Knock-in Shapley value and the proposed propagation-based computation method, together with its correctness for acyclic networks and a complexity analysis.
-Section~\ref{sec:eval} evaluates the propagation approach by comparing its results with direct simulation and further contrasts our method with other notions through two case studies.
-Finally, Section~\ref{sec:conclusion} concludes the paper and outlines future work.
+Section~\ref{sec:background} reviews the Shapley value and BNs.
+Section~\ref{sec:metho} introduces the \emph{Knock-out, Knock-in Shapley value} and the propagation-based computation method.
+Section~\ref{sec:eval} evaluates the method and compares it with existing approaches through two case studies.
+Finally, Section~\ref{sec:conclusion} concludes the paper and discusses future work.